14 Bad Career Advice Tips to Avoid (And What To Do Instead)

 Of course, self-employment isn’t for everyone.
 And there’s nothing wrong with working for someone else.
 But, if financial fear is holding you back, remember that freelancing isn’t necessarily riskier than having a traditional J-O-B.

-Lots of people quit their jobs when they have a terrible working relationship with their boss.
-I did at my first job.
 My boss was partial, insecure, and egoistic, whereas I was a straightforward and short-tempered girl.
 I lost my temper at him several times without even thinking about the consequences.
 After a few months, the situation became so bad that I decided to quit the job following my friend’s advice.

 While it is true that my boss was unreasonable at times, my behavior was not right either.
 My colleagues coaxed me to voice my opinion on petty matters.
 I used to do just that.
 After a heated argument with my boss, I was so annoyed that I quit my job instantly.
 And I was feeling great!
 I was ready to rock the world!
 But that euphoric feeling lasted only for a few months.